OneShop-Inc/github-workflows/README.md

-# github-workflows
+# Reusable Github Actions Workflows

-Reusable Github Actions workflows
+:warning: **This repository must be public!** Don't add anything secret here!

-`This repository must be public in order for other builds to access these workflows.
-Don't add anything secret here!`
+This repo provides reusable Github Actions workflows for common tasks.
+Use these to save time!

 ## Calling a Reusable Workflow